cwarden45/Bastu_Cat_Genome/README.md

 On 6/7/2024, I ordered a kit for Bastu.

 On 10/7/2024, the sample collection kit arrived.
 Sample was collected with a very small comb and was dropped in a mailbox for return.

+On 1/24/2025, I received an update that sequencing for Bastu's sample was complete (and she was one of the first 100 cats to be sequenced).
+My understanding is that results may not be returned until there are >1,000 cats sequenced, which they hope is later this year.